DavesCodeMusings/SHT3x-MicroPython/README.md

 from time import sleep_ms
 ```

-The sensor is represented as a class called SHT3x.
-Create a new instance like this:
+Next, create a new instance of the SHT3x sensor class like this:

 ```
 i2c = SoftI2C(scl=Pin(I2C_CLOCK), sda=Pin(I2C_DATA))